For business owners, bespoke software is a serious investment. At BSPOKE, we understand that and pride ourselves on providing honest, unbiased advice.

 When current software is outdated

 This applies to organisations which already use their own bespoke software, as well as those leveraging off-the-shelf solutions.
 As with all things, software has a lifespan.
 In the current age, technology is evolving at an exceptional speed and within a few years, most hardware, websites and software become outdated.
 This is often ignored for a short time but if left too long, can quickly hinder an organisation’s growth and productivity.

 If your existing software solution is cluttered, poorly optimised from a UX perspective or has simply become ineffective due to mismanagement or years of use, a fresh new system will likely see a surge in productivity and effectiveness.
 Using your existing tool as a baseline, a software house – like the team here at BSPOKE – will easily be able to create a similar solution with much-needed updates, optimisations and improvements.

 Off-the-shelf software is extremely inflexible.
 For growing businesses, typical software options tend to be limited to a very specific core offering which will rarely change or improve.
-Additionally, faults in the software can take time to be fully fixed, time which rapidly growing organisations can rarely afford to lose.
+Additionally, faults in the software can take time to be fully fixed, time which rapidly growing organisations can’t afford.

-With this in mind, investing in a custom software solution grants growing businesses complete control over their tools.
-The software can be updated, changed, improved and fixed as and when needed, with features added or amended as the business requires.
-It’s this flexibility and scalability which makes bespoke software so invaluable.
+With this in mind, investing in a custom software solution gives growing businesses control over their tools.
+Software can be updated, changed, improved and fixed.
+This can be as and when needed, with features added or amended as the business requires.
+It’s this flexibility and scalability which makes bespoke software invaluable.

 Finally, for businesses which collect particularly sensitive information or are especially fearful of being victims to cybercrime, using third-party software is more of a security risk.